digital-asset/daml-finance/docs/source/packages/core-implementations.rst

     - :ref:`Factory <module-daml-finance-instrument-generic-factory-42712>`: Factory template for generic instrument creation.
     - :ref:`Instrument <module-daml-finance-instrument-generic-instrument-67364>`: An instrument representing a generic payoff, modelled using ``Contingent Claims``.

+    The tutorial :doc:`How to use the Derivative extension to model generic instruments <../../tutorial/instrument-modelling/derivative-extension>` describes how a payoff is defined using ``Contingent Claims`` in practice.

 - ``Daml.Finance.Holding``

     This package contains the *implementation* and utility functions for holdings and accounts.
 It has the following modules: